colinsauze/SCW-tutorial/_episodes/07-optimising-for-parallel-processing.md

 ###
 #SBATCH --nodes 1                      # request everything runs on the same node
 #SBATCH --exclusive                    # request that we get exclusive use of this node
-#SBATCH -o output.%J                   # Job output
+#SBATCH --output output.%J                   # Job output
-#SBATCH -t 00:01:00                    # Max wall time for entire job
+#SBATCH --time 00:01:00                    # Max wall time for entire job
 ###

 # Ensure that parallel is available to us